Dosage Form: injection, solution, concentrate

 Sodium Lactate Dosage and Administration

-Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration.
-See CONTRAINDICATIONS.
+Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.

 How is Sodium Lactate Supplied